terraform-cisco-modules/terraform-easy-aci/README.md

 # Archived

-This module is superseeded by a newer more simplified Easy ACI based on a YAML Schema Model.
+This repository will be archived.
+It is superseeded by a newer, more simplified Easy ACI, based on a YAML Schema Model.

 ## [Easy ACI](https://github.com/terraform-cisco-modules/easy-aci)